crocs-muni/eacirc/EACirc/projects/caesar/aead/aes128otrsv1/About.md

 * Includes sorted out.
 * Namespace added.
 * Variable numRounds added.
-* 'xor' function renamed to 'xor2' (xor is an alternative token in C++ and cannot be redefined)
+* 'xor' function renamed to 'xor2' (xor is an alternative token in C++ and cannot be redefined).